tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/02_AlphaFold2_Accuracy_Assessment.md

 !!! warning

-    The `bioworkshop` reservation will be unavailable after December 7th.
+    The `bioworkshop` reservation will be unavailable a few days after this workshop.
 This reservation is a temporary reservation for this class.
+To get on an interactive node outside of this session just remove --reservation=bioworkshop from the command!

 - When you get a compute node you'll note that your prompt will no longer say login and instead say the name of the node: